 On the nylon string guitars, I use hard tension strings from GHS.
 On the Martin and Ovation acoustics, I like medium tension Phosphor bronze and on the hollow body archtops, I use GHS flatwound 0,12 mediums.

 It is a Gibson Johnny Smith.
 A guitar with unbelievable playability.

 Depending on the sound I’m looking for, I use all of my guitars, but mostly the big archtops, one Martin acoustic jumbo and the nylon string guitars.

-It depend on the situation, the project, and the song, but in generally, I record my electrics through the amp, and mike the speaker with an SM 57 off axis.
-For the acoustic guitars, I use both a condenser microphone, situated around the middle of the neck, looking to the soundhole, and the line signal from the guitar output, to the preamp, and to the mixing board.
+It depend on the situation, the project, and the song, but in generally, I record my electrics through the amp, and mic the speaker with an SM 57 off axis.
+For the acoustic guitars, I use both a condenser microphone, situated around the middle of the neck looking to the soundhole and the direct line signal from the guitar output to the preamp, and to the mixing board.

-I’m a “Fender type” guitarist.
-I like this bell like tone that Fender amps can produce, without so much “hi fi” detail, that some new amps have.
-I prefer the Twin and the Super Reverb.
-For the purpose of portability, sometimes I use a Mambo 10″ amplifier.
-It is small and lightweight, with big headroom and sound.
+I’m a “Fender type sound” guitarist.
+I like this bell like tone that vintage Fender amps can produce, without the sterile “hi fi” detail that some new amps have.
+I prefer the Twin and the Super Reverb, but for the purpose of portability, the amps I enjoy most are RIVERA 1X12 combos.
+They are relatively small and lightweight, very well made with a big headroom and versatile sound.

 I’ve owned more than a hundred guitars, but usually I play the archtops, and the nylon string acoustics.
 Finally you don’t need so many guitars to play or compose music.